How Was Melania Trump's Father's Criminal History Overlooked?

 — The Daily Beast (@thedailybeast) August 25, 2018

-David Leopold, an immigration lawyer says that this criminal background belonging to Mr. Knavs could have certainly stopped him from becoming a United States citizen if he were anyone else.
-Michael Wildes, the immigration lawyer for Melania Trump’s parents said there were no strings pulled in their efforts to become American citizens.
+David Leopold, an immigration lawyer, says that this criminal background belonging to Mr. Knavs could have certainly stopped him from becoming a U.S. citizen if he were anyone else.
+Michael Wildes, the immigration lawyer for Melania Trump’s parents, said there were no strings pulled in their efforts to become American citizens.

 “Mr. Knavs’s application for U.S. citizenship was properly executed and adjudicated, consistent with the Immigration and Nationality Act.
 His naturalization process was no different than anyone else seeking citizenship in this country.”